JoeyShapiro/coconut/NOTES.md

 backend needs *will* more than just amp front end can compute stuff. might need compute on backend doing all on vbackend would be faster

+yeah. should compute on backend. otherwise pass amp to back and users to front. and keep doing this just do it all on back end. then some stuff on front